OpenMDAO/OpenMDAO-Framework/docs/glossary.rst

       **Socket**
-        A placeholder for a plug-in within a :term:`Component`.
+        A placeholder for a plugin within a :term:`Component`.

       **SocketList**